 A Chapter 13 bankruptcy attorney like me understands the relevance of the Georgia exemptions and how they affect different types of bankruptcy, including debt reorganization.
 In any case, only an experienced Georgia bankruptcy attorney will be able to help you determine which chapter of bankruptcy will be best for you, based on your own unique situation.

-An experienced bankruptcy attorney from my firm, the Law Office of SJK, will make recommendations based on your assets and liabilities.
+An experienced bankruptcy attorney at The SJK Law Firm will make recommendations based on your assets and liabilities.